mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 ## Part 1: Large Language Model (LLM) for Text Generation

-The model and code in this tutorial come from the following huggingface repo: https://huggingface.co/Qwen/Qwen3-0.6B
+The model and code in this tutorial come from the following huggingface repo: https://huggingface.co/Qwen/Qwen3-0.6B.
+This model is for a text generation model that responds to a given prompt.

 To begin, make sure your environment is activated.
 We must then install the necessary dependencies in order to run the code for the LLM by running: